emaadhasan/molecule-solubility/README.md

 # Molecule Solubility Prediction

-This project uses machine learning to predict the solubility of molecules based on molecular descriptors, including log P, weight, aromatic proportions, and number of rotatable bonds.
+This project applies machine learning to predict the solubility of molecules using a dataset of molecular descriptors.

-## Project Overview
+## 🧪 Dataset Overview

-### **Solubility of Molecules**

-This notebook explores various regression models to estimate molecular solubility using selected features from a chemical dataset.
+The dataset contains **800 molecules**, each described by 4 chemical features used to predict solubility.

+### Target Variable
+- `logS`: Logarithm of aqueous solubility (regression target)

+### Feature Columns
+- `MolLogP`: Octanol-water partition coefficient (logP)
+- `MolWt`: Molecular weight of the molecule
+- `NumRotatableBonds`: Number of rotatable bonds
+- `AromaticProportion`: Proportion of atoms that are aromatic

 #### Data Processing
 - Features and target variable are separated.